SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/create_role.rst

 * Roles must be unique across the cluster.

 * Roles cannot log in by default.
-They do not have a password or login permissions until granted.
+They do not have login permissions until granted.

 Examples
 ===========